Contrast-Security-Inc/contrast-semantic-conventions/README.md

 encoded as a Resource attribute.
 The backend will accept multiple semantic versions in use simultaneously by different agent instances.

-The Secobs Semantic Conventions version will encompass the version of the addendum here and the core semantic conventions version which is [v1.22.0](https://github.com/open-telemetry/semantic-conventions/releases/tag/v1.22.0) at the time of this writing.
+The Contrast Semantic Conventions version will encompass the version of the addendum here and the core semantic conventions version which is [v1.22.0](https://github.com/open-telemetry/semantic-conventions/releases/tag/v1.22.0) at the time of this writing.

 ## Consuming the Semantic Convention Documentation